open-contracting/standard/standard/docs/en/schema/identifiers.md

 * **Primary registers** - such as national or state company registrars.
 An identifier issued by these bodies has a specific legal meaning.
 There is a one to one equivalence between the identifier and a legal entity of a particular form in a given jurisdiction.
 The identifier is created at the same time that the organization is formally constituted, and changes to the status of the organization are recorded against this identifier in an official register. **Identifiers from a primary register are strongly preferred in OCDS.**

 * **Secondary registers** - which record a particular property of an organization, such as being registered for VAT, or registered as an employer.
 An organizations identifier in such a registry might change without the organization itself changing in nature.
-For example, in some jurisdictions, an organization may de-register from VAT, and then re-register, gaining a new number in the process; or different branches of the same legal entity might register for different VAT numbers.
+For example, in some jurisdictions, an organization might de-register from VAT, and then re-register, gaining a new number in the process; or different branches of the same legal entity might register for different VAT numbers.

 * **Third-party databases** - which compile a list of organizations, and sometimes their sub-units, on an on-demand basis.
-These databases do not confer any legal status or special properties on the organizations, but may record a mapping between their own identifiers and other primary or secondary register identifiers for the organization.
+These databases do not confer any legal status or special properties on the organizations, but might record a mapping between their own identifiers and other primary or secondary register identifiers for the organization.
 A common examples of a third-party database is the proprietary Dun&Bradstreet number.
 The OCDS organizational identifier scheme will recognize identifiers from third-party databases, but strongly prefers those drawn from non-proprietary databases, which allow users to lookup identifier information.

 * **Local lists** - Some publishers do not map their data to external identifiers, maintaining instead a local list of suppliers.
 In these cases, the publisher may use their internal identifiers, and should adopt their own **organization list prefix** starting with X- to use.
 Where possible, the publisher should also provide their local list on the web, with as much additional data about each supplier as possible, in order to maximize the chance of data users matching their local list to some more authoritative register.